Screen time impact on sleep mood and digital health affecting nervous system balance

 Does blue light really affect sleep if I feel tired anyway?

-Yes.
 Feeling tired does not necessarily mean melatonin is rising appropriately.
-Blue light exposure in the evening can delay or suppress melatonin release, leading to lighter, less restorative sleep even when exhaustion is present.
+Research by Gooley et al. at Harvard Medical School demonstrated that blue light exposure in the evening can delay or suppress melatonin release, leading to lighter, less restorative sleep even when exhaustion is present.
+The suprachiasmatic nucleus responds to light wavelength regardless of subjective fatigue.

 Is digital stress the same as psychological stress?

 Not exactly.
-Digital stress often involves repeated low-grade stimulation of the nervous system rather than emotional distress.
-However, both can activate similar stress pathways in the brain and body.
+Digital stress often involves repeated low-grade stimulation of the sympathetic nervous system and dopaminergic pathways rather than emotional distress.
+However, both can activate similar HPA axis stress responses in the brain and body, and Robert Sapolsky’s research suggests they may produce cumulative effects on cortisol regulation.

 Can reducing screen time alone fix sleep problems?

 For some people, behavioural changes such as limiting evening screen exposure are sufficient.
-For others, underlying circadian or stress hormone dysregulation may require further assessment and targeted support.
+For others, underlying circadian or stress hormone dysregulation may require further assessment through functional testing such as the DUTCH Complete panel and targeted nutritional support.

 Are wearables and blue light glasses helpful?

-They may be useful tools, particularly when used consistently, but they work best as part of a broader strategy that includes behavioural boundaries and nervous system regulation.
+They may be useful tools, particularly when used consistently, but they work best as part of a broader strategy that includes behavioural boundaries, morning light exposure, and nervous system regulation.
+Blue light filtering lenses primarily block the 460-480 nm wavelength range most associated with melatonin suppression.

 Key Insights

-- Evening screen exposure can suppress melatonin and disrupt circadian rhythm.
+• Evening screen exposure can suppress melatonin via melanopsin receptors and the suprachiasmatic nucleus, disrupting circadian rhythm

-- Constant digital stimulation may dysregulate stress and reward pathways.
+• Constant digital stimulation may dysregulate dopaminergic reward pathways and HPA axis stress signalling

-- Poor sleep and low mood are often physiological patterns, not willpower failures.
+• Poor sleep and low mood are often physiological patterns driven by neuroendocrine disruption, not willpower failures

-- Targeted testing can help identify whether screen habits are affecting hormonal rhythms.
+• Targeted testing including diurnal cortisol and melatonin assessment can identify whether screen habits are affecting hormonal rhythms

 Reclaim Your Energy